roomtin/notegen/README.md

 ### Things that I probably ought to add
 * python support
 * Polish reading in a .config file.
 Currently is temperamental and not documented.
 * Polish tidy mode.
-Currently produces a new file without notegen symbols and leaves the original untouched, instead of removing them from the original and producing an unedited backup just incase of errors.
+Currently produces a new file without notegen symbols and leaves the original untouched, instead of removing them from the original and producing an unedited backup just in case of errors.
 This option would be better if it worked more like astyle's \<source\>.orig files.